 A condensed story appears in the Foundation’s newly published Annual Report …and God Does the Rest.
 The theme alludes to doing our part with the full assurance that faith brings.

-Cross Connection is taking bold steps in its mission to help young people encounter God and love their neighbors.
-The organization (formerly Carolina Cross Connection) has added programs and partners as part of a vision to become the leading mission trip experience for ages 12–25 from United Methodist and like-minded faith backgrounds.
+Cross Connection is expanding its reach to help more young people encounter God and love their neighbors.
+The organization (formerly Carolina Cross Connection) has added partners in new states as part of a goal to become the leading mission trip experience for ages 12–25 from United Methodist and like-minded faith backgrounds.

 With a perpetual income stream managed by the Foundation, Cross Connection will move toward an equitable pay model for college-age staff — without placing the full financial burden on participating churches.